 Without budgeting, you could convince yourself that airfare to Greece or road trip through Yellowstone National Park is a much better deal than it is and you could wind up further in debt than you were before you went on vacation.

 When planning your summer vacation, once you determine your budget, you’ll want to decide where you’d like to go.
 If you’re flexible, decide if you want to drive or fly.

 If you want to fly:

 Depending on your final destination, flying may be a more budget-friendly alternative, given the high cost of gas in the summer months.
-Forecasts predict the cost of gas this summer will be 14 percent higher than last summer, with an average gallon of gas predicted to cost $2.74.

 Additionally, many airlines offer summer sales.
 However, keep in mind that not every airline will offer lower fares out of every departure city, nor will they necessarily offer cheap direct flights to the specific destination you have in mind.
 But if you’re flexible on location and travel dates, a summer airfare deal may be right for you.

 Remember if you’re flying, you may encounter additional costs and fees not only associated with flying such as lodging, transportation, and food.